JuliaAI/Imbalance.jl/paper.md

 ## Author Contributions

 Design: E. Wisam, A. Blaom.
 Implementation, tests and documentation: E. Wisam.
 Code and documentation review: A. Blaom.
+The authors would like to acknowledge the financial support provided by the Google Summer of Code program, which made this project possible.

 ## References